Uphill Access

 Under the Arizona Skier Safety Act any person using any of the facilities of a ski area is considered a skier, and as such is required to adhere to, and obey all posted information, and to be aware of trail closures and other operational considerations.
 The ski area is not maintained for uphill access, and trails are not patrolled outside normal ski area operating hours, therefore emergency services may not be available.

 Be especially aware of and avoid inherent risks including other skiers and riders approaching from above or below when on-mountain, terrain variation, changing weather conditions, snowmobiles, snowcats, winch cat cables, snowmaking hoses, and other equipment may be encountered at any time.
-This is a partial list.
-Be safety conscious.
+This is a partial list -please be safety conscious.

-There are other inherent risks while recreating at the ski area, so be aware that you assume all risk of injury and property damage.
+There are other inherent risks while recreating at the ski area, so be aware that you assume all risks of injury and property damage.

-You are responsible for your own safety at all time while on Arizona Snowbowl permitted area.
+You are responsible for your own safety at all times while in the Arizona Snowbowl permitted area.
 Use the buddy system and always go with a friend!

 For additional uphill information and updates please visit FlagstaffUphill.com